deep-finder/tirfm-deepfinder/README.md

 exodeepfinder                       # combine all above commands
 ```

+The ExoDeepFinder main GUI enables to execute each of those commands (listed on the Actions panel, although the `edf_` prefix is removed).
+The following documentation explains how to use ExoDeepFinder with command lines (when installed with `pip install exodeepfinder`), but you can use the [available GUI]() if you prefer.

 For more information about an ExoDeepFinder command, use the `--help` option (run `edf_detect_spots --help` to know more about `edf_detect_spots`).

 To open a Graphical User Interface (GUI) for a given command, run it without any argument.
 For example, `edf_segment` opens a GUI which can execute the `edf_segment` command with the arguments specified with the graphical interface.